 The Millennials Hotel

 Ahhh, my favourite capsule hotel!
 The thick mattresses and bedding here were sooo comfortable!
 Millennials provides a huge 120cm wide bed that retracts into itself to create a very large and comfortable sofa for when you don’t want to lay down.
+(At least 200cm long when flat.)
 Some pods even have a giant 80″ projector screen to watch TV on or connect to Apple TV with.

 Luggage is kept underneath the bed on a roll out tray (for large suitcases just open it and lay it down flat.)
 A pull down screen that goes all the way to the floor, gives you privacy.